FlawlessNa/Legends/README.md

 - [ ] Look into game files to reverse engineer movements??
 - [ ] Flexible map movements, speed, jumps, etc.
 - [ ] Add logging everywhere -> use level 0 to disable thru a CONSTANT for each relevant script
+- **royals.actions**:
 - [ ] Add prioritities into royals.actions
+- [ ] Implement complex actions that can either perform checks between transitions in the main process, or they can use primitives instead.
+  - Ex: Opening inventory, toggling tabs, and checking items
+  - Ex: Going to store, opening store, selling stuff, etc.
+- [ ] Implement all simple actions that can come up as wrappers around botting.controller
 - [ ] Look into leveraging psutil for performance monitoring of CPU resources by client/process
   - Also look into managing the Manager Process since it is a new feature that needs to spawn a process
 - [ ] Look into using Profilers (cProfile, line_profiler) to identify bottlenecks in the code